Tensa53/IRUPT/README.md

 DIV-GA algorithm requires MATLAB R2025a and Global Optimization Toolbox.

+For the statistical analysis phase, an R installation is required.

 ### 1. Data Collection
 Some software will be chosen to retrieve the data and compute the metrics.
 The **java/** folder contains all the necessary code, organized in packages, that is necessary to add to the software to analyze it and collect the data: